 The outdoor unit control energizes the outdoor fan any time the compressor is operating except for low-ambient cooling operation.
 The outdoor fan remains energized if a pressure switch or compressor overload should open.
-Outdoor fan motor will continue to operate for one minute after the compressor shuts off when the outdoor ambient is greater than or equal to $100^{\circ}$ F (37.78°C) to allow for easier starting during next cooling cycle.
+Outdoor fan motor will continue to operate for one minute after the compressor shuts off when the outdoor ambient is greater than or equal to $100\,^{\circ}\mathrm{F}$ (37.78 $^{\circ}\mathrm{C}$ ) to reduce pressure differential for easier starting on next cycle.

-On 24ANB7 models - The outdoor fan motor is a PSC type.
+On 25HNB6 models - The outdoor fan motor is a PSC type.
 A fan relay on the control board turns the fan off and on by opening and closing a high voltage circuit to the motor.
 It does not change speeds between low and high stage operation.

-On 24ANB1 models - The outdoor fan is an ECM type.
+On 25HNB9 models - The outdoor fan is an ECM type.
 The motor control is continuously powered with high voltage.
 The motor speed is determined by electrical pulses provided by the PWM outputs on the control board.
 The ECM motor RPM adjusts to outdoor conditions as described in Table 3.
 The PWM output can be measured between the PWM1 and PWM2 terminals on the circuit board with a volt meter set to DC volts.